 Many dentists now have the ability to test for the magnitude of cavity causing bacteria on your teeth using the CariScreen Caries Susceptibility Test.
 If you test high, eating sugar can mean your teeth are exposed to more acid than if you test low.
 The dentist can also recommend ways to lower the number of bad bacteria on your teeth.
 Click here to find a dentist in your area that offers the CariScreen Test!

 Every time we eat our teeth are exposed to acids and our bodies are naturally wired to defend against this acid attack.
 But a healthy mouth is only designed to handle 4-5 acid challenges a day before it is overwhelmed and teeth begin to demineralize.
-If you are going to eat sugar, limit it to a desert at a regular mealtime rather than snacks between meals (see graph).
+If you eat small, frequent meals or snack all day long, your saliva cannot reach a natural balance on its own.
+Acid-loving bacteria flourish, healthy bacteria die off, and minerals dissolve out of the enamel without the opportunity to redeposit in the enamel.
+Constant eating threatens enamel health.
+If you are going to eat sugar, limit it to a desert at a regular mealtime rather than snacks between meals.

 Eating sugar and maintaining a healthy bright smile can be done easily if you watch your pH and avoid creating an ongoing acidic oral environment.
 Your dentist and hygienist are likely enjoying just as many sweets this holiday season, but they know how to manage their oral environment and avoid acid erosion and cavities.
 Now you do to!